 Regardless of what kind of business you are financing, it’s always important to have a good business plan.
 “Try to have an accurate cash flow forecast and implement a good exit strategy,” the finance broker says.
 “Lenders want to see what you would have in place if things don’t go to plan; that’s how they make their decisions.”

-For more information on a Darwin home loan from a Darwin mortgage broker call today on 0447 499 794.
-You can access our Mortgage Calculator here.
+For more information on a Darwin home loan from a Darwin mortgage broker call Nick Kirlew Mortgage Broker today on 0447 499 794.
+You can access our Mortgage Calculators here.